onien-12/visualnovel/README.md

                 ambience: { // sound name - ambience.
 You can set it to everything
                     src: "../sounds/forest_ambience.mp3", // source file
                     volume: 0.5, // start volume
-                    loop: true // will it loop
+                    // loop: true, // will it loop
+                    ended: {
+                        do: {
+                            text: "sound ended"
+                        }
+                    }
                 }
             }
         },